News

 Curated by Megan Robson.

 Unsettlement is an international group exhibition that explores the ways that power manifests through architecture and in the built environment.
-The artworks presented register the material force and histories of architecture, and encourage a productive sense of upheaval and re-appraisal.
+The artworks presented register the material force and histories of architecture and encourage a productive sense of upheaval and re-appraisal.

-Artists: Dana Awartani, Monica Bonvicini, Aliansyah Caniago, Jasmina Cibic, Forensic Architecture, Hiwa K, Jill Magid, Hayley Millar Baker, Archie Moore and Amie Siegel
+Artists: Dana Awartani, Monica Bonvicini, Aliansyah Caniago, Jasmina Cibic, Forensic Architecture, Hiwa K, Jill Magid, Hayley Millar Baker, Archie Moore and Amie Siegel.

 In October, the new Melbourne Art Trams will begin rumbling around the city as part of the Melbourne International Arts Festival.
 Seven are in line with the typically bright and colourful designs seen in previous years, and one even uses augmented-reality technology.